 We found a hostel in front of the station and booked a triple room (we were travelling with another backpacker we met in Hanoi) for only 150,000 Dong (50,000 Dong per person).
 The initial price though was 250K but we bargained hard enough explaining that we would leave the hostel at 5AM thus only staying for about half day.
-If you want to book a nice hotel room in advance the Expedia website offers that service.

 (Dien Bien Phu Bus Station Ticket Office)

 Tip: The ticket office is at the entrance gate of the bus station.
 If you’re only spending the night in Dien Bien Phu just to catch the next bus to Laos, look for other travellers that you could share the room with so you could save some money.

 (Bus to Mhuang Khua at 5AM)

 The following morning we met a lot more travellers en route to Laos in the bus station.
 The bus didn’t leave on time and waited for more passengers and departed at around 7AM.
 After a couple of hours, we arrived at the Tay Trang Border and waited until everyone was finished with the exit procedure.

 (Tay Trang Border)